Genetic testing for colorectal cancers and syndromes

-Our Colon and Rectal Surgeons offer consultation visits to discuss known or suspected genetic mutations that predispose individuals and their family's to colon cancer syndromes like Lynch Syndrome or Familial Adenomatous Polyposis (FAP).
-Our surgeons and their nurses help identify at risk individuals by taking extensive personal and family history information.
-They will order and facilitate any genetic testing for the cancer syndrome that the Colon and Rectal Surgeon suspects.
+Our colon and rectal surgeons offer consultation visits to discuss known or suspected genetic mutations that predispose individuals and their families to colon cancer syndromes like Lynch syndrome or familial adenomatous polyposis (FAP).
+We help identify at-risk individuals by taking extensive personal and family history information.
+Then, we will order and facilitate any genetic testing for the suspected cancer syndrome.

-Inflammatory bowel diseases, such as Crohn's Disease or Ulcerative Colitis, occasionally require operative intervention.
-Our Colon and Rectal Surgeons work with the Gastroenterologist to diagnose and plan the best surgical procedure for the diseased colon or small bowel.
-Our surgeons also provide total abdominal proctocolectomy with the creation of a neorectum called a J pouch which avoids a permanent ileostomy.
+Inflammatory bowel diseases, such as Crohn's disease or ulcerative colitis, occasionally require surgery.
+Our colon and rectal surgeons work with your gastroenterologist to diagnose and plan the best surgical procedure for the diseased colon or small bowel.
+One such procedure is a total abdominal proctocolectomy, where your surgeon creates a neorectum, called a J pouch.
+This avoids a permanent ileostomy.